 Continued Mexico News Daily, “Specialists said only the ‘less stressed’ specimens of vaquita will be transported to the center where medical and behavioral evaluations will be conducted to determine their suitability for holding in human care.”

 This statement too is disingenuous, because there are no authentic “specialists” in handling captive vaquita, a species never previously taken into captivity.

 Trying to use U.S. Navy dolphins to help herd the last few dozen highly endangered vaquita porpoises into sea pens for captive breeding is practically a prescription for extinction, agree World Wildlife Fund-Mexico chief executive Omar Vidal and three longtime marine mammal captivity opponents who over the past 30-odd years have seldom agreed about anything else.

 Vaquitas live only in the Colorado River delta area of the Gulf of California, also known as the Sea of Cortez.

-“U.S. Navy-trained dolphins and their handlers will participate in a last-ditch effort to catch, enclose and protect the last few dozen of Mexico’s critically endangered vaquita porpoises,” reported Associated Press writer Mark Stevenson on January 3, 2017.
+The proposed use of Navy dolphins to herd vaquitas into sea pens for captive breeding was revealed to the public by Associated Press writer Mark Stevenson on January 3, 2017.
+Summarized Stevenson, “U.S. Navy-trained dolphins and their handlers will participate in a last-ditch effort to catch, enclose and protect the last few dozen of Mexico’s critically endangered vaquita porpoises.”

-Vidal, Dolphin Project founder Ric O’Barry, Dolphin Freedom Foundation founder Russ Rector, and Campaign to End the Obsolete Navy Marine Mammal Program founder Rick Trout responded to the report with similar comments.
+Vidal, Dolphin Project founder Ric O’Barry, Dolphin Freedom Foundation founder Russ Rector, and Campaign to End the Obsolete Navy Marine Mammal Program founder Rick Trout, who rarely all agree about much, responded to the report with similar comments.